sighupio/furyctl/README.md

 #### 2. Create a cluster

+Requirements (EKSCluster):

+- AWS CLI
+- OpenVPN (when filling the `vpn` field in the configuration file)

 In the previous step, you have created and validated a configuration file that defines the Kubernetes cluster and its sorroundings, you can now proceed to actually creating the resources.

 furyctl has divided the cluster creation in three phases: `infrastructure`, `kubernetes` and `distribution`.